mrfinker/mrfinker/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1 align="center">Salut 👋, Je suis Kiangebeni Caleb A.K.A @mrfinker</h1>
-<h3 align="center">Un développeur frontend passionné de la RDC</h3>
+<h3 align="center">Un développeur Web</h3>

-- 💬 👀 I’m interested in Web Developpement front-end **HTML5, CSS3, Js**
+- 💬 👀 I’m interested in Web Developpement
-- 🌱 I’m currently learning Web Developpement
 - 📫 Comment me joindre **caalebs@gmail.com **

 <p align="center">